sgkit-dev/vcf-zarr-spec/vcf_zarr_spec.md

 ***Version 0.1***

-This document is a technical specification for VCF Zarr, an equivalent of VCF that uses Zarr storage.
+This document is a technical specification for VCF Zarr, a means of encoding VCF data in chunked-columnar form using the Zarr format.

 This specification depends on definitions and terminology from [The Variant Call Format Specification, VCFv4.3 and BCFv2.2](https://samtools.github.io/hts-specs/VCFv4.3.pdf), and [Zarr storage specification version 2](https://zarr.readthedocs.io/en/stable/spec/v2.html).